alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 So, it looks like MinGW g++ optimizes this slightly better than Visual C++, with roughly 0.0017 seconds per shuffle versus roughly 0.0022 seconds.

 Compared to the roughly 0.012 seconds for the linked list merge shuffle with g++, the 0.0017 seconds array shuffle is roughly 7.06 times faster.
-However, keep in mind that these numbers are just one arbitrary real example.
+But keep in mind that these numbers are just one arbitrary real example.
 The main point is that not only in theoretical big Oh behavior but also in practice for a not minimal data set, arrays win handily over linked lists, with shorter and faster code for arrays plus, arrays have standard library support for this task via `std::shuffle`.

 asd
 ------